-Budget Worksheet and Budget Narrative (Web-based Form)
+Budget Detail and Narrative Web-Based Form

-The applicant will complete the JustGrants web-based budget form.
-For additional information, see the OJP Grant Application Resource Guide OJP Grant Application Resource Guide and the Complete the Application in JustGrants - Budget training.
-NIJ encourages the budgeting of grant funds for open access publication costs.
+The applicant will complete the JustGrants web-based budget form, which includes both detailed calculations and budget narrative sections.

+For additional information about how to prepare a budget for federal funding, see the "Application Resource Guide" section on Budget Preparation and Submission Information and the technical steps to complete the budget form in JustGrants in the Complete the Application in JustGrants: Budget training.

-The following paragraph (on "Cofunding") expressly modifies the "Cost Sharing or Matching Requirement" provisions in the OJP Grant Application Resource Guide.
+The following paragraph (on "Cofunding") expressly modifies the "Cost Sharing or Matching Requirement" provisions in the Application Resource Guide.
 The applicant is to follow the guidance in the following paragraph instead of the guidance stated under the "Cost Sharing or Matching Requirement" heading in the OJP Grant Application Resource Guide.

-Cofunding: An award made by NIJ under this solicitation may account for up to 100 percent of the total cost of the project.
+Cofunding: An award made by NIJ under this solicitation may account for up to 100% of the total cost of the project.
 The application should indicate whether it is feasible for the applicant to contribute cash, facilities, or services as non-federal support for the project.
 The application should identify generally any such contributions that the applicant expects to make and the proposed budget should indicate in detail which items, if any, will be supported with non-federal contributions.